Business Intelligence

 In depth

 Business Intelligence combines processes, technologies, and people to turn scattered data into meaningful information.
 Traditionally, BI involved data warehouses, extract-transform-load (ETL) processes, and static reports.
 Today, modern BI platforms empower business users to access and explore data in real time with minimal technical support.
+This shift is driven by the Metrics Layer, which standardizes logic before it reaches the end user, ensuring consistency across all visualizations.

 BI tools retrieve data from multiple sources, for example, spreadsheets, cloud applications, and databases.
 This information is then visualized so teams across marketing, sales, finance, and operations see the same metrics and trends.